Fiction: A Lady's Prerogative Book II: Wounded Aerth - Part VII by Brian Joseph Johns

 "It already has."
 Shaela replied quietly as she turned to finish her dinner.

-The crickets remained quiet for the rest of the night as she finished what was left of the cleaning longing for home and modern conveniences.
+The crickets sang for the rest of the night as she finished what was left of the cleaning longing for home and modern conveniences.
 But most of all she longed for the company of her friends.

 The Quest Of A Lone Man